 - Textured implants integrate better with the natural tissue and have a lower chance of developing capsular contracture – but tend to ripple more.

-The most appropriate shape of your breast implants often depends on the size and shape of your natural breasts.
-Women who are flat-chested will benefit from teardrop implants or anatomical implants due to the additional contour lift the implant can create on the chest.
+The most appropriate shape of your choice often depends on the size and shape of your natural breasts.
+Women who are flat-chested will benefit from teardrop or anatomical implants due to the additional contour lift the implant can create on the chest.

-Teardrop breast implants, however, risk developing deformity if they rotate, which may require surgical correction.
-If a round breast implant rotates, the alteration will not be noticeable.
+Teardrop implants, however, risk developing deformity if they rotate, which may require surgical correction.
+If a round implant rotates, the alteration will not be noticeable.
 For this reason, teardrop implants are textured.
-However, the risk of rotation makes this particular implant less desirable for breast augmentation.
+However, the risk of rotation makes this particular option less desirable.
 Moreover, the anatomical ones cost more money.
 Most of the time, patients want to keep cost of surgery lower.
 Discussions about shaped implant and their risks must be addressed in detail.

 How to Choose the Right Implant Size